postmanlabs/labs-docs/src/pages/docs/getting-started/postman-profile.md

 > Every element in your Highlights section must be publicly available.

 Your **Highlights** section lets you show off your work to other Postman users.
-If you don't choose any elements to pin to this section, Postman displays the most popular elements that you've worked on. <!-- TODO: what's the criteria for "popular"? -->
+If you don't choose any elements to pin to this section, Postman displays the most popular elements that you've worked on.

 Update your **Highlights** section at any time in your [profile settings](https://go.postman.co/settings/me/):